*Contributed by Jeff Henderson - MIT Head Coach

 First time and veteran half and full marathoners alike should make efforts to prepare for and simulate their race before heading to the starting line.
 There are several things you can do between now and race day the will greatly reduce race morning anxiety.

-By now you've gotten yourself into a good Saturday morning routine.
+By now you've gotten yourself into a good long run morning routine.
 If you haven't settled on a routine, now is the time.
 This routine will come in extremely handy for your race day morning.
 Think about the amount time you need from the time when you wake up until you head out for your run.
-Chances are your race start time will be different than our MIT start time.
+Chances are your race start time will be different than your typical morning run start time.
 Keep that in mind when planning your race weekend.

 You should also have a pre-workout meal that is working out well.
 I'f you're not eating before hand, you MUST do so.
 Bagels and oatmeal are two of my favorite pre-workout meals.
 Whatever you are eating prior to your long workouts you should try to replicate on race day.
 Changing something as simple as a race day meal can really throw your body off.